 Is your community an ICF Member?
 Click here and sign in for your free copy of this report.

-In this report, ICF shares dynamics, definitions and successful examples of Digital Equality in action.
+In this report, ICF shares dynamics, definitions and successful examples of digital inclusion in action.
 These are where municipal governments, not-for-profits and individuals have taken creative and generous steps to invest in bringing along as many of their neighbors and fellow residents as possible.
 There are patterns, roles and models to glean and principles to apply, whatever your local resources and culture.

 1. Help One, Help All